 The terrace, pool, and views are the standout features of this 5-star hotel.
 That is, apart from the private beach!

 This lovely hotel also has a wellness center with a Turkish Bath.
 The hotel is accessed via a glass lift and two flights of stairs.
+It’s a 5-star hotel with spectacular Amalf Coast views, without the price tag of similar hotels in Positano or Amalfi.

 B and B Maiurè